scvalex/ltc/README.md

 Build
 =====

-LTc requires `ghc` and `cabal-install` to start building and, downloads the rest of the dependencies as it needs them.
+LTc requires at least `ghc- 7.6.1` and `cabal-install` to start building and, downloads the rest of the dependencies as it needs them.

 The simplest way to build LTc is through the `Makefile`: